The TPL Oxfamfam 100km Trailwalker Journey

 I think the best part of the race (apart from finishing) was the feeling I’d get at every checkpoint.
 Despite intermittent rain & plenty of water crossings I never felt cold, tired or hungry & this I attribute to the encouragement & preparedness of our support crew.
 They received us at every checkpoint with a smile & genuine concern.
 I felt like a boxer returning to my corner each time (although it wouldn’t bode well for a boxer to eat between rounds like I did).
 With an eye on the clock we were seated & given a towel, dry socks, a fabulous array of hot & cold food & our drink bottles refilled.
 I’d leave every checkpoint feeling significantly stronger than when I’d arrived.

 The hardest part of the race for me was one of the shortest sections in the last quarter of the event.
 Despite being graded as a level 2 section, distances seemed a lot further & time seemed to slow.
 I think I expected this section of the race to be easier than it was but because it was dark & I was tiring, this leg of the event was endless.

 I would definitely do this event again with this team of women.
 I’ve tried to replay the 100km in my head but find a lot of my memory of the event quite fuzzy.
 It wasn’t uncommon for our team to take a wrong turn & have to backtrack to find the correct path.
 I suspect I was frequently in the lead when turns were missed & time & energy wasted but my recollection is that we were more likely to laugh than respond negatively at these times.

 I felt a huge inner strength at the end of the race that I suspect is quietly addictive.
-Even now (two weeks later) I find that I continue to mentally revisit parts of the event & am possibly “grieving” the loss of the training & the feeling of expectation surrounding the challenge.
+Even now (three years later) I find that I continue to mentally revisit parts of the event & possibly “grieve” a little for the loss of the regular focused training & the feeling of expectation surrounding the challenge.